YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 GT.M™ is owned and copyrighted by `Fidelity Information Services, LLC <http://www.fisglobal.com/>`_, and is available for the x86_64 GNU/Linux platform under the terms of the `GNU Affero General Public License version 3 <http://www.gnu.org/licenses/agpl.txt>`_.
 Source and binary can be downloaded from the `GT.M project page at Source Forge <http://sourceforge.net/projects/fis-gtm>`_ .

-The core of VistA (so called “FOIA VistA”) is in the public domain through the US Freedom of Information Act.
+The core of VistA (so called `FOIA VistA <https://www.osehra.org/content/foia-vista>`_) is in the public domain through the US Freedom of Information Act.
 Source and object code are available on one of the hard drive images.
 As noted above, no understanding of VistA itself is required or assumed for the workshop.

 The Linux kernel, GNU utilities, the WorldVistA EHR extensions to VistA and all other software on the CD-ROM and hard drive images are FOSS and available under their respective FOSS licenses.
 Copyrights and trademarks of all content are hereby acknowledged as being held by their owners.